-BE Post Grad Dip Aud, MASA (CCP), ISA
+BE Post Grad Dip Aud, MASA (CCP)

 Greg Nicoll is a Clinical and Industrial audiologist with a postgraduate diploma in audiology and an undergraduate degree in electrical engineering.

 Since graduating, Greg has worked in a variety of clinical settings including work with Australian Hearing, Cumberland Health and Research Centre (The University of Sydney), The New Children’s Hospital, Westmead and several private Ear, Nose and Throat Specialist clinics in Sydney, including work within the Commonwealth Government’s Hearing Services Program.

 With his background in engineering, Greg has been drawn to the field of hearing conservation.
 Greg has formed close links with Australian industry and continues working in the capacity of consultant audiologist, to preserve the hearing of workers in manufacturing, mining, petrochemical, food processing, music and construction industries.